Judy

 Thirty years after starring in The Wizard of Oz (1939), beloved actress and singer Judy Garland (Renée Zellweger) arrives in London, England to perform sold-out shows at the Talk of the Town nightclub.
 While there, she reminisces with friends and fans and begins a whirlwind romance with musician Mickey Deans (Finn Wittrock), her soon-to-be fifth husband.

-Despite its small-scale budget of $10.0M, Judy became a financial success, earning $39.0M worldwide—a 290% return.
-The film's fresh perspective connected with viewers, proving that strong storytelling can transcend budget limitations.
+Despite its small-scale budget of $10.0M, Judy became a commercial success, earning $39.0M worldwide—a 290% return.
+The film's fresh perspective resonated with audiences, proving that strong storytelling can transcend budget limitations.

 1 Oscar.
 24 wins & 68 nominations